brian-xu-vlt/FT_CONTAINERS_42_tester/README.md

  <img width=800px src="./assets/preview.gif" alt="Project logo"></a>
 </p>

 This tester is intended to be used on FT_CONTAINERS, a École 42's project in which students have to reimplement some of the STL containers, based on c++98.
 This tester is designed to work for the projects as per May 2021's version.
 Meaning it will not test the new revision and bonuses.
+But you will be able to test each container individually.
 It performs tests to verify the student implementation based on STL behaviour and output comparison.

 Tests are performed on: